Treasure123-school/school-web-treasure/replit.md

 ## Environment Variables

-**Currently using Replit's included PostgreSQL:**
+**Currently using SQLite (local file):**
-- `DATABASE_URL` - Auto-configured by Replit
+- No database connection string needed!
-- No additional configuration needed!
+- Database is in `./app.db` file

 **For production on Render + Vercel:**
-- `DATABASE_URL` - Point to your PostgreSQL provider
+- Database file deploys with your app
 - `JWT_SECRET` - For authentication
 - `STORAGE_MODE` - Set to 'disk' or configure MinIO